ismudnx/combine_pdf/README.md

 Notice the << operator is on a page and not a PDF object.
 The << operator acts differently on PDF objects and on Pages.

 The << operator defaults to secure injection by renaming references to avoid conflics.
-For overlaying pages using compressed data that might not be editable (due to limited filter support), you can use:
+For overlaying pages using compressed data that might not be editable (due to limited filter support), you can :use=>
 ```ruby
 pdf.pages(nil, false).each {|page| page << stamp_page}
 ```

 ## Page Numbering

-adding page numbers to a PDF object or file is as simple as can be:
+adding page numbers to a PDF object or file is as simple as can :be=>
 ```ruby
 pdf = CombinePDF.load "file_to_number.pdf"
 pdf.number_pages